Why freeform surfaces from Rhino are so difficult to use in traditional CAD systems

 How to succeed with Rhino

-While Rhino is a powerful tool, there are specific pitfalls that can severely limit your ability to move from design to production.
-Avoiding the following mistakes can save time, cost, and frustration downstream.
+While Rhino is a powerful modeling tool, several common pitfalls can significantly limit your ability to transition from design to production.
+Avoiding the following issues will help reduce time, cost, and downstream frustration.

 1. Avoid using too many patched surfaces